Sunday, December 22, 2024

 Related News

-Man named Ali al-Naqrawi shot dead by unidentified gunmen in W. Daraa, November 11, 2024
+Man named Helal al-Haj Hamdou shot dead by unidentified gunmen in E. Aleppo, December 18, 2024

 At least 70 civilians, including children and women, mostly from Daraa governorate, were reportedly caught in a minefield in an area of northern Aleppo governorate on the night of August 12, 2020, as they tried to flee from a regime-controlled area to one controlled by the opposition, with at least five dying as a result and around 20 more injured.
 The group had reached an area in northern Aleppo governorate between Nebbel town, which is under the control of Syrian regime forces and the Hezbollah militia, and the Brad area, which is controlled by the Syrian National Army.